bsc-iitm/machine-learning-foundations/docs/week-4/outline.md

 In this week, we will focus on concepts called eigenvalues and eigenvectors which are the building blocks for the methods that we will develop in weeks 5 and 6.
 Though we have been using the variable $X$ for the data-matrix all through last week, it would be convenient to use the variable $A$ for the next few weeks.

+- Geometrically, what does a linear transformation do to vectors?
+- What are eigenvectors and eigenvalues?
+- How do we find the eigenvalues of a matrix?
+- How do we find the eigenvectors of a matrix?
+- What is diagonalization?
+- How do we know if a matrix is diagonalizable?